-Derivation of default rate assumption: We analysed the available historical performance data the originator provided by sub-portfolio type and the performance of Alba 10, Alba 11, Alba 12 and Alba 13, which we rated respectively in 2018, 2020, 2021 and 2023.
+Derivation of default rate assumption: We analysed the available historical performance data the originator provided by sub-portfolio type and the performance of prior Alba transactions.
 We extrapolated the default vintage data to define the cumulative default curve for each of the origination vintages.
 The following table shows the result of the historical default data analysis we performed: